-Welcome to the homepage of the newly funded Decision Neuroscience of Human Interactions group!
+Welcome to the homepage of the Decision Neuroscience of Human Interactions group!
+We have recently moved to Heidelberg University (Department of General Psychiatry).
+We will update the website soon.

 Social interactions underlie most – if not ultimately all – human achievements.
 When joining forces, individuals can achieve more than in isolation.
 However, such cooperative interactions risk exploitation.